Common problems include poor thermal performance, jamming and sticking, and rot or warping.

 Secondary glazing is a less expensive option than insulating glass units.
 With this, plastic film, magnetically attached plastic sheet, plain or low-E glass is installed inside the existing glass with a still air gap between them.

-Research (largely carried out at BRANZ) found that secondary glazing gave R-values from 0.36 to 0.57 m2 K/W. This confirms that secondary glazing can be used as a functional alternative to retrofitted insulating glass units (IGUs) in existing domestic single-glazed window frames.
+Research supported by BRANZ found that secondary glazing gave R-values from 0.36 to 0.57 m2 K/W. This confirms that secondary glazing can be used as a functional alternative to retrofitted insulating glass units (IGUs) in existing domestic single-glazed window frames.
 (In fact, the performance exceeded the expected performance of IGUs retrofitted into the existing framing due to the secondary glazing effectively insulating the framing.)

 The cause of the window jamming must first be determined.
 It could be due to building settlement, rotten sashes, loose or corroded hinges and fittings, or a paint build-up.